 With the recent rise of powerful generative artificial intelligence (AI) tools, many questions come up about whether they can be used on class assignments.
 For this class, you are allowed to use generative AI tools; you may find them helpful, for example, as aids in organizing ideas or improving the clarity of your writing.
-However, overreliance on such tools can be dangerous: they can create made-up facts, illogical reasoning, and text that looks scholarly but has no substance.
+However, overreliance on such tools can be dangerous: they can create made-up facts, illogical reasoning, or just sentences full of scholarly-looking words without actual ideas behind them.
 Ultimately, you are accountable for the work you submit.